hc4417/NYU-Data-Bootcamp-Midterm/README.md

 ![price-vs-desc](/Data_Bootcamp/price_vs_description.png) <br/>
 <sub>**Figure 5.** Relationship between price and description length.</sub>

 To observe whether or not there is a relationship between product price and description length, we created a regression plot with a line of best fit.
 The regression plot in **Figure 5** shows a weak correlation of 0.3 between description length and product price.
 We conclude that while description length is not a large factor affecting price, perhaps a longer, more detailed description could be used to explain high product prices to customers.
-Hence, the product details are expected to vary as TLS aims to target different tiers of the market in order to provide buyers with services appropriate to their respective segments.
+Hence, the product details are expected to vary as TLS aims to target different tiers of the market in order to provide buyers with services appropriate to their respective sectors.

 ![size-guide](/Data_Bootcamp/size_guide.png) <br/>
 <sub>**Figure 6.** Prevalence of size guides on product detail pages by retailer.</sub>